mvolkmann/blog/src/smalltalk/41-morphic.md

 - Clone the https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-UI repository
   into the same directory as the Cuis-Smalltalk-Dev repository.
 - Open a Workspace.
-- Enter `Feature require: 'UI-Tools'` and "Do it".
+- Enter `Feature require: 'UI-MetaProperties'` and "Do it".

-TODO: The UI-Tools package is being removed, so the following packages will need to be installed individually.

 This installs the following other packages that can also be installed individually:

-- Collections-CompactArrays
-- Compression
+- Complex
-- CSS3
+- CuisBase
 - Graphics-Files-Additional
+- UI-Core
 - UI-Click-Select
 - UI-Color-Panel
-- UI-Components
-- UI-Core
-- UI-DragAndDrop
 - UI-Edit-Lens
 - UI-Entry
 - UI-Layout-Panel
+- UI-Shapes
+- UI-Packager
+- UI-Panel

+Previously there was a package named `UI-Tools` that depended on `UI-MetaProperties` and the following packages.
+If needed, these must now be installed individually.

+- UI-Components
-- UI-MetaProperties
+- UI-DragAndDrop
 - UI-Palette
-- UI-Panel
-- UI-Shapes
 - UI-Widgets

 The set of "Basic" morphs will now include `BoxedMorph`, `EllipseMorph`,